 In contrast, in those chronic preparations of animals with increased muscle tone, the quadriceps reflex response progressively decreases as the degree of stretch increases, analogous to the clasp and knife response in human spasticity.

-This in turn facilitates the flexors as long as the stretch is maintained.
+This, in turn, facilitates the flexors as long as the stretch is maintained.

-Burke et al made discrete lesions in the reticular formation and upper quadrant sections in the spinal cord of the decerebrate cat, which transformed the length-dependent facilitation of stiffness of the decerebrate into a length-dependent inhibition of spinal spasticity.
+Burke et al. made discrete lesions in the reticular formation and upper quadrant sections in the spinal cord of the decerebrate cat, which transformed the length-dependent facilitation of stiffness of the decerebrate into a length-dependent inhibition of spinal spasticity.

 These experimentally observed changes can easily be applied to the human situation.

-Using the H reflex as an indicator of motor neuron excitability in spastic patients, it was shown that stretching of the calf muscles decreased the amplitude of the H reflex recorded in the calf, while stretching of the pretibial flexor muscles increased. the H reflex of those muscles.
+Using the H reflex as an indicator of motor neuron excitability in spastic patients, it was shown that stretching of the calf muscles decreased the amplitude of the H reflex recorded in the calf while stretching of the pretibial flexor muscles increased.
+The H reflex of those muscles.

-That is, the afferents of the flexor reflex have been released in spastic patients, as in the chronic spinal cat.
+The afferents of the flexor reflex have been released in spastic patients, as in the chronic spinal cat.